cloudposse/terraform-aws-components/modules/securityhub/root/README.md

-# Component: `securityhub-root`
+# Component: `securityhub/root`

-This component should be used in tandem with the [securityhub](../securityhub) component.
-Please take a look at [securityhub/README](../securityhub/README.md) for more information about Security Hub and deployment steps.
+This component should be used in tandem with the [securityhub/common](../../securityhub/common/) component.
+Please take a look at [securityhub/common/README](../../securityhub/common/README.md) for more information about Security Hub and deployment steps.

 This component is responsible for delegating the AWS Security Hub administrator accounts to the appropriate account(s).
 It should be deployed to every region for the root account in the AWS Organization.